sage-code/maj/alphabet.md

 Letters {i, w, h} are not vowels but almost.
 They are called "semi-vowels".

 _Letter `I`_ or `i`, is very different than English letter "i".
-It is closed-central and is very rarely used in English like group `eo`.
-The best ipa symbol for this letter is `ɨ` like "i" in "still";.
+It is closed-central and is very rarely used in English like group `eo` in "pigeon".
+The best IPA symbol for this letter is `ɨ` like "i" in "still";

 _Letter `W`:_ or `w`  is called soft `u`, is mostly used at beginning of words.
 It is pronounced "u" like "w" in "whiskey".
 It creates diphthongs: {"wa","we", "wy", "wo", "wu","wi"}.
 Single vowel after "w" is much longer than usual: